Fectio, Late Roman re-enactment society

 276-82

-276 Tacitus first moves against the barbarians (former allies of Aurelian) who started rampaging in the East.
+Tacitus and Aemilianus 276 Tacitus first moves against the barbarians (former allies of Aurelian) who started rampaging in the East.
 He then defeats the Alans near the Palus Maeotis, defeats the Goths in Cilicia, but is assassinated at Tyana in Cappadocia (June).
 He is succeeded for 88 days by his half-brother Marcus Annius Florianus.
 He fights the Heruli but then the eastern provinces elevate Marcus Aurelius Probus to the throne.
 Probus avoided pitched battle, but mutinous troops kill Florianus near Tarsus.
 Probus is now sole emperor (August).

 Death of